Ilhan Omar once blamed 'our involvement in other people’s affairs' after al-Shabab attack on Kenyan mall

 REP. ILHAN OMAR FACING NEW SCRUTINY OVER PAST EFFORT TO WIN LENIENCY FOR 9 MEN ACCUSED OF TRYING TO JOIN ISIS

-Omar is now a freshman member of the House, holding a seat on the influential Foreign Affairs Committee overseeing legislation and investigations related to the American foreign policy.
+Omar is now a freshman member of the House, holding a seat on the influential Foreign Affairs Committee overseeing legislation and investigations related to American foreign policy.

 She recently came under fire for a 2016 letter asking a judge to show leniency toward a group of Minnesota men accused of trying to join the Islamic State terror group.
 In the letter, she urged compassion and blamed the men’s “desire to commit violence” on “systematic alienation.”